intellifactory/DUE-FSharp/2024/github-pages.md

 ## I get an empty page

+0. Update your project to use WebSharper 7.x.
+Make sure you used the `websharper-spa` template or cloned the [SPA Sandbox](https://github.com/intellifactory/DUE-FSharp-SPASandbox-2024) to start from.

 1. Make sure that you include the generated JS file using `type="module"` and not `type="text/javascript` in your HTML template.

 2. Make sure you correctly reference this generated JS (check that it exists on your local build, obviously).